tektutor/openshift-tekton-march-2022/Day4/README.md

      Workspace
 - comes with custom controllers to manage the above custom resources

-## Installing Tekton within OpenShift Webconsole
+## Installing Tekton within OpenShift Web console

 🔴 Only one person can perform this task in a Cluster as Tekton is installed cluster wide. 🔴